acagnetti/Geo-Builder/README.md

   - **log in** to the Editor
   ![image](https://github.com/user-attachments/assets/507ed8a3-e482-40bd-ae74-2d2ac987a4e2)
   - **Draw** your vector path and polygonsin different 'levels' (eg. People, Vehicles, planes, polygons etc..)
+    *NOTE: do not put spaces in names of polygons! use - or _ characters instead.
+In general do not put spaces in any names.
+Path can have their default names, polygons have to be names explicitely as they are used for event detection*
   ![image](https://github.com/user-attachments/assets/cf72f3b1-1fbb-449a-a85c-6bf46025235c)
   - **Export** each vector path and polygons 'levels' to a separate csv file (eg. People, Vehicles, planes, shops, security zones etc..) in a directory (eg `/home/demo/adr1/googleGeoPath/pathfiles`)
   ![image](https://github.com/user-attachments/assets/be2358d3-5a92-4b53-9d21-a358ec1c0e48)